London, KY Social Security Disability Lawyers

 Individuals who don’t have a substantial work history may be ineligible for applying for SSDI benefits.
 Fortunately, the federal government offers Supplemental Security Income (SSI) for elderly, blind, or disabled Americans whose employment record doesn’t qualify them for SSDI.

 Just as with SSDI, however, many SSI applications are denied because applicants fail to accurately describe their income or explain the full extent of their disability.
-Bentley, George & Sparks can help you file an initial application or appeal your rejected one, giving you a much better chance of securing your benefits.
+Bruce Bentley, Attorney At Law can help you file an initial application or appeal your rejected one, giving you a much better chance of securing your benefits.
 We will assist you in filling out an SSI application correctly and making sure that your financial and medical documentation meets the government’s stringent criteria for acceptance.

 Schedule a consultation with an SSI lawyer with a proven reputation for success on behalf of blind, elderly, or disabled individuals who cannot qualify for SSDI.
-Remember: Bentley, George & Sparks do not collect a cent from you unless you’re successful in your claim, and even then, we only bill you for a small fraction of your past due benefits.
+Remember: Bruce Bentley, Attorney At Law do not collect a cent from you unless you’re successful in your claim, and even then, we only bill you for a small fraction of your past due benefits.

-Get in touch with Bentley, George & Sparks today and we’ll get started on your Social Security Disability claim immediately.
+Get in touch with Bruce Bentley, Attorney At Law today and we’ll get started on your Social Security Disability claim immediately.
 Call (606) 332-2494 or fill out the contact form provided here for a prompt reply.
 We serve Central and Eastern Kentucky.